SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Abhay Khaitan

 Got it.
 This is really helpful.
-And my second question is on the Jaisalmer property which is under the managed contact.
-So when can we expect the fees.
-To start coming in and how much is the expected quantum in FY27 and months on stabilization.
+And my second question is on the Jaisalmer property, which is another managed contract.
+So, when can we expect the fees to start coming in and how much is the expected quantum in FY27 and months of stabilization?

 Anuraag Bhatnagar

-So the hotel is undergoing an extensive pip.
-Although it’s a ready to kind of ready built hotel across 30 acres of land and beautifully positioned.
-But we are enhancing the product along with the ownership to make it an absolute luxury.
-Leela, and complete our Rajasthan circuit and strengthen it further.
+So the hotel is undergoing an extensive PIP, although it’s a ready-built hotel across 30 acres of land and beautifully positioned.
+But we are enhancing the product along with the owners to make it an absolute luxury Leela and complete our Rajasthan circuit and strengthen it further.
 We are expecting the work to be completed by the season end of this year.
-And the fees on stabilizer, we are expecting a close to, you know, I mean if you look at a trend, we’re looking at close to 6 odd crores of fees in a stabilized deal.
+And the fees, if you look at a trend, we are looking at close to INR6 odd crores of fees in a stabilized year.

 Abhay Khaitan